2001 Academy Awards®

 Golden Globe winner Gene Hackman was also overlooked for his role as the partly sinister, shifty, high-living patriarch Royal Tenenbaum in Wes Anderson's comedy-drama The Royal Tenenbaums (with only one nomination) .
 Tovah Feldshuh was overlooked as Scarsdale Jewish matron Judy Stein with a lesbian daughter in Kissing Jessica Stein.
 And Steve Buscemi should have received a supporting nod for his role as nerdy, misfit, socially-inept record collector Seymour, as should have Illeana Douglas as the high school art instructor named Roberta, in Terry Zwigoff's Ghost World, but the film did get a Best Adapted Screenplay nomination.
 And if 80 year old Carl Reiner had been nominated for Steven Soderbergh's Ocean's Eleven, it would have been his first nomination.

 Three Best Actress nominations were clearly left on the cutting room floor:

-- Australian Naomi Watts for her dual roles as wholesome, idealized small-town girl Betty Elms in Hollywood whose identity was 'robbed' (and her alter ego - failed aspiring actress Diane) in David Lynch's mesmerizing and dizzying, puzzling fantasy Mulholland Drive
+- Australian Naomi Watts for her dual roles as wholesome, idealized small-town girl Betty Elms in Hollywood whose identity was 'robbed' (and her alter ego as failed aspiring actress Diane), in David Lynch's mesmerizing, disorienting and dizzying, puzzling fantasy Mulholland Drive

 - Audrey Tautou as the title character - a 23 year-old Parisian waitress in the delightful comedy Amelie